 Counselor Caseload (by last name):

-This is my seventh year working in the Counseling Department at Jesuit High School and my second year as the Director of Counseling Services.
-I earned my degree in Liberal Studies from Sacramento State with the intent of teaching in the elementary schools.
-Many years later, I found a home among the wonderful faculty and staff at Jesuit and was inspired to go back to school.
-In 2014, I began my Masters in Educational Counseling and earned my PPS Credential in 2016.
+This is my eleventh school year working in the Counseling Department at Jesuit High School and have held the Director of Counseling Services position since 2017.
+I earned my BA in Liberal Studies from Sacramento State with the intent of teaching in the elementary schools.
+Many years later, I found a home among the wonderful faculty and staff at Jesuit and was inspired to go back to school for my Masters in Educational Counseling.
 I absolutely love working at Jesuit and being a part of this school community.
-I am truly fortunate to be able to continue my work with the students in this new role and look forward to an exciting year.
+I am truly fortunate to be able to continue working with students in this role and look forward to an exciting year.

 Michael Solander is a graduate of Jesuit High School, class of 1992.
 This is his 13th year back at Jesuit and is enjoying teaching in the classroom and on the pool deck.
 Michael teaches freshman Global Studies and junior United States History.
 Along with his teaching, Michael is also the head coach of Jesuit Swimming.
 Over the past 13 years, the Marauders have won 5 CIF section titles in the pool and will be gunning for their 21st overall section championships this season.